The class the stars fell on

 "The class the stars fell on" is an expression used to describe the class of 1915 at the United States Military Academy in West Point, New York.
 In the United States Army, the insignia reserved for generals is one or more stars.
-Of the 164 graduates that year, 59 (36%) attained the rank of general, more than any other class in the history of the academy, hence the expression.
+Of the 164 graduates that year, 59 (36%) attained general officer ranks, more than any other class in the history of the academy, hence the expression.

 Two graduates reached the rank of five-star General of the Army, two were four-star generals, seven three-star lieutenant generals, 24 two-star major generals, and 24 one-star brigadier generals.
 Dwight D. Eisenhower, one of the five-star generals, went on to become the 34th President of the United States.
 The other, Omar Bradley, became the first Chairman of the Joint Chiefs of Staff, under Presidents Harry S. Truman and Eisenhower.

-The term had previously been applied to the class of 1886, which produced a large number of general officers for World War I. Of this class, which includes John J. Pershing, Charles T. Menoher, and Mason Patrick, 25 out of 77 (32%) became generals.
+The term had previously been applied to the class of 1886, which, due to World War I, produced a large number of general officers.
+Of this class, which includes John J. Pershing, Charles T. Menoher, and Mason Patrick, 25 out of 77 (32%) became generals.

 About the class

 Some 287 cadets entered the United States Military Academy at West Point, New York, in 1911, the largest plebe (entering or most junior) class up to that date.
 That year, the United States Congress changed the rules regarding appointment to the Academy.
 Previously, Congressmen had been allowed to make one appointment every four years.
 This was now increased to one every three years.

 Fourteen more cadets received appointments to the class, which they joined six weeks late, in August 1911, thereby missing out on the infamous period of hazing known as Beast Barracks.
 They were known as the "Augustines" after the month on which they joined.
 Among their number was Omar Bradley.
-Only 164 cadets graduated and were commissioned as second lieutenants on 12 June 1915, but that was still the largest graduating class up to that time, and the US Army had only 105 positions available for them.
+Only 164 cadets graduated and were commissioned as second lieutenants on 12 June 1915, but that was still the largest graduating class up to that time.
+The US Army had 105 positions available for them.

 The class First Captain (the cadet brigade commander) was Roscoe B. Woodruff.
 The top 19 graduates all went into the United States Army Corps of Engineers.
 Ranking first in the class was William E. R. Covell, who edged out Edwin R. Kimble by the narrowest of margins.
 Covell went on to become a general during World War II.
 Kimble served during World War I as a major in France, where he died on 9 April 1918 of sepsis after a surgical operation.
 The youngest graduating member of the class was Clyde R. Eisenschmidt, who was born on 30 July 1894.
 He retired as a lieutenant colonel on 30 June 1940.